The complete course is four weeks, from October 9 to November 2, 2018.

 Week 1: Life Cycle of an Employee: Hiring, Evaluation & Termination

-Week 2: Defining the Employment Relationship
+Week 3: Defining the Employment Relationship

-Business officers need to ensure that the employment relationship is clearly defined in the beginning.
-With so many different categories of employees it is important that key terms, documents and standards are established up front.
-Focus on the crucial steps to properly defining the employment relationship and determine whether the employee should be given an employment contract or an offer letter, whether they are part time or seasonal, or even independent contractors.
-Review samples and explore important elements of contracts, offer letters and job descriptions.
+Schools must clearly define the employment relationship and ensure proper payment of employees under the FLSA.
+With so many different categories of employees, it is important that key terms, documents and standards are established up front.
+Focus on the crucial steps to properly define the employment relationship and determine whether the employee should be given an employment contract or an offer letter, whether they are part-time or seasonal, or even independent contractors.
+Make sure employees are properly classified as exempt or nonexempt, and accurately record compensable hours, leave and overtime.
 Learn how to handle employees who work in multiple capacities to support the school and challenge your knowledge with a case study.

-Ensure your understanding of the complex FMLA rules including, who is covered, when they are covered, how long they are covered and what to do when FMLA leave ends.
+Ensure an understanding of employee rights to leave and accommodations under FMLA, ADA and workers compensation laws.
+Discuss the school's obligations to provide a reasonable accommodation and explore what it means to engage in the interactive process in compliance with the ADA.
 Learn to manage the school's obligations under the FMLA including providing employees with notice of their rights, managing medical certifications and other FMLA forms, and how to properly track leave.
 Examine special FMLA rules for instructional employees including leave taken over the summer and leave taken toward the end of a school year.
 Test your knowledge with a quiz and case study.